kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/bring-your-own-role/README.md

     --domain-id <SageMaker-Unified-Studio-Domain-Id> \
     --project-id <SageMaker-Unified-Studio-Project-Id> \
     --bring-in-role-arn <Custom-IAM-Role-Arn> \
-    --region <region-code> \
+    --region <region-code>
 ```
 ### Important Notes
-- Both commands will display a preview of proposed changes by default
-- Add the `--execute` flag to apply the changes
+- Both commands will display a preview of proposed changes by default.
+To apply the changes for `use-your-own-role`, add the `--execute` `--force-update` flag.
+To apply the changes for `enhance-project-role`, add the `--execute` flag
-- The `--region` parameter is optional and only required when necessary
+- The `--region` parameter is optional and only required when necessary.
+If not specified, it defaults to AWS region specified in the CLI credentials config
-- In `use-your-own-role` case, the role you bring in must not be used in another Project as User Role
+- In `use-your-own-role` case, the role you bring in must not be used as the project IAM role in another SageMaker Unified Studio Project